DIT112-V19/arduino-android-ci/README.md

 in the same directory and name it `gradle.properties`.
 Then you can insert in the newly created `gradle.properties` your secret API keys without having to version control them.

-This approach, will also work pn TravisCI which creates the `gradle.properties` file and sets the secret API credentials (if needed, e.g. for instrumented tests) via environment variables [defined in settings](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings).
+This approach, will also work on TravisCI which creates the `gradle.properties` file and sets the secret API credentials (if needed, e.g. for instrumented tests) via environment variables [defined in settings](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings).
 Please remember that if you need to make any version controlled changes to your `gradle.properties`, these need to be